ClipGrab

-ClipGrab is a donationware video download manager, allowing the download of videos from a variety of websites such as YouTube, Vimeo, Dailymotion or Facebook.
+ClipGrab is an Open source video download manager, allowing downloads of videos from a variety of websites such as YouTube, Vimeo, Dailymotion, Facebook, or Instagram.

-It has been praised for its user-friendliness, but also flagged as malware by security software.
-It can convert the downloaded files to other file formats such as MP3, MPEG4, OGG Theora or WMV.
+It can save downloaded files in their original format or convert them to other file formats such as MP3, MPEG4, OGG Theora or WMV.
 It is published as free software under the terms of the GPL-3.0-or-later license.
-It is developed and maintained by Philipp Schmieder Medien of vanbittern.com.
+It is developed and maintained by libre media labs GmbH.

 Features

 ClipGrab officially supports the download from a handful of video websites which include YouTube, Dailymotion, Vimeo, and Facebook.
-In addition to this, the software provides a heuristic which can also download videos from sites that are not officially supported.
+In addition to this, the software provides a heuristic that can also download videos from sites that are not officially supported.
 When available, ClipGrab offers different quality options for a video.
-With this feature, the user can choose between downloading a high definition, standard definition or low definition version of the video.
+With this feature, the user can choose between downloading a high-definition, standard-definition, or low-definition version of the video.

 ClipGrab can automatically detect compatible URLs when they are copied to the clipboard.
 The program provides an integrated search function for YouTube.
 It also lets the user convert the downloaded files to other file formats such as MP3, MPEG4, OGG Theora or WMV.